swiss-seismological-service/scrtdd/README.md

 ### 7.2 NonLinLoc

 Please refer to [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) documentation on how to generate grid files.
-Once you have them you can configure in `scrtdd` in travel time table options.
+Once you have them you can configure in rtDD in travel time table options.

 The following geographic transformations (TRANS statement) are currently supported: GLOBAL 2D, SIMPLE 2D, SIMPLE 3D, SDS 2D, SDS 3D.
 Also, both float and double values are supported as well as byte swapping.